Scimonster/js-xlsx-plus/README.md

 npm install xlsx-plus
 ```

-A version for the browser is in the dist folder.
+Versions for the browser are in the dist folder.
+There is the core version, which is a smaller file, and the full version, which includes ODS and international support.

 ## Changes